Garden of moving times

 Guardians, ceramic sculptures made in the art class of Barbara Vockenhuber

-From 2022 to 2024, a semester-based, artistic-pedagogical process and open-air learning space are being cultivated on the grounds of the HLW Bad Ischl.
+From 2022 to 2024, a semester-based, artistic-pedagogical process and open-air learning space were cultivated on the grounds of the HLW Bad Ischl.
 Together with Sophie Krier, the Garden of Moving Time was developed in dialogue with teachers, students, and related experts and initiatives.
-The project was produced by < rotor > Centre for Contemporary Art in the framework of Bad Ischl Salzkammergut European Capital of Culture 2024.

 engraving the analema shape on the stones collected from the Kaltenbach stream for the human sun dial